pivotal/workstation-setup/README.md

 ### Engineering Machine

-If you're setting up an engineering machine run the following:
+If you're setting up an engineering machine run one or both of the following:

 ```sh
 ./data-engineer.sh